soulwing/tnm4j/README.md

 }
 ```

-The preceding snippet uses the context to invoke a GETNEXT operation on the
+The preceding snippet uses the context to invoke a GET operation on the
 remote agent and stores a reference to the retrieved variable bindings --
 *varbinds* in SNMP speak.
 The numeric object ID used here (in case you
 didn't recognize it) is the SNMP `sysUpTime` object.
 When invoking an